What is a UK Limited Company for Property Investment?

 Off-plan properties can take six to 12 months to reach completion, so investors need to be patient during the building process.

 Many landlords and investors we work with choose to invest through their own limited companies to save tax.
-That is why many landlords set up an LTD.
+That is why many landlords set up an LTD company.

 From April 2020 a personally-owned buy-to-let property investment could no longer have the mortgage interest payments offset as an expense against rental income on self-assessment tax returns.